aaronwagen/peripheral_immune_neurodegeneration/docs/index.md

-# Peripheral immune cells contribute to neurodegeneration in an ancestry specific manner

 ## Background

 This project explores whether peripheral immune cells mediate neurodegenerative diseases in an ancestry specific manner.
 It does this in 2 ways: